|Project Name||Supporting Participation in the South Asia Subregional Economic Cooperation Trade Facilitation Program|

 |Status of Implementation Progress (Outputs, Activities, and Issues)||

-Assisted the National Board of Revenue in (i) drafting the New Customs Act; (ii) preparing the regulatory impact assessment of the New Customs Act; and (iii) preparing the standard operating procedures (SOPs) on risk management (RM), post clearance audit (PCA), physical inspection, and non-intrusive inspection, which are compliant with the SAFE Framework of WCO.
+Assisted the National Board of Revenue in (i) drafting the New Customs Act; (ii) preparing the regulatory impact assessment of the New Customs Act; and (iii) preparing the standard operating procedures (SOPs) on risk management, post clearance audit (PCA), physical inspection, and non-intrusive inspection, which are compliant with the SAFE Framework of WCO.

 Assessment of infrastructure, equipment, and capacity building needs to implement the SOPs was completed.

-Training needs assessment related to the implementation of the Revised Kyoto Convention and the SOPs was completed.
+Training needs assessment related to the implementation of the RKC and the SOPs was completed.
 Best practices on risk management, PCA, and authorized economic operator (AEO) program were also presented during the workshop in August 2015.